ERP On-Demand vs. On-Premise

 Cloud ERPs are also mobile and accessible from anywhere, making them a great way to add flexibility to your system.
 Users can access the system from a phone, tablet, computer or some other device.
 Plus, you do not have to worry about upgrades or new releases, since that is generally handled by the cloud service provider.

 The Cloud also offers the opportunity for natural integration with other business systems that on-premises solutions do not.
-On-Demand ERP solutions like Microsoft Dynamics 365 and NetSuite also include additional business process functionality including CRM, BI, Apps, and Office capabilities within their licensing packages.
+On-Demand ERP solutions like Microsoft Dynamics 365 and NetSuite also include additional business process functionality including CRM, Power BI, Apps, and Office capabilities within their licensing packages.

 Microsoft Dynamics 365 On-Premise vs. Cloud Implementation